 WILL CBOBS STAFF BE TESTED FOR COVID-19?

-Any CBOBS Staff member who works with students or provides in-person program support will be tested at least once every 7 days and/or at least 48 hours (about 2 days) prior to in-person interaction.
+Any CBOBS Staff member who works with students or provides in-person program support will be tested prior to in-person interaction.

 WHAT IS YOUR QUARANTINE PLAN?

-If the symptoms are consistent with COVID-19, Outward Bound will isolate the student from the group, equip them with PPE, and care for the student until they are put in the care of a parent or guardian.
+If the symptoms are consistent with COVID-19, Outward Bound will equip the student with PPE, and care for the student until they are put in the care of a parent or guardian.
 If necessary, Outward Bound will seek medical care based on the student’s signs and symptoms and local medical advice, involving parents in the conversation as practical.

 WHAT HAPPENS IF SOMEONE IN THE GROUP TESTS POSITIVE FOR COVID-19?